 “Vicegrip,” replied Jack, his arm unmoving, “just the scumbag I came here to see.”

 “Come to gloat then?” said Dimitri with a sneer.
 “Did you want to brag about how you let a bunch of unmanned drones do your job for you?”

 “Actually, I came to kill you, same as always”, Jack said nonchalantly.
 “The bombing run replaced me at the last minute.
 Were it not for that you’d already be lying at my feet.”

 “Ha!
 Bold words for the man who doesn’t own a vast empire of armed guards.”

 “Bold words for a man whose ‘vast empire’ I’ve stopped several times before!
 I’m beginning to think you have more metal in your brain than your hand.”

-“And I’m certain if it weren’t for your little air strike you’d have more metal in your chest than my hand!
+“And if it weren’t for your little air strike you’d have more metal in your chest than my hand!
 Remember, you were the one who could be replaced with mere machines, agent.”

 “Ah, but you were the one that could be stopped with ‘mere machines’!”

-Henry was severely out of his element in this situation.
-He had pointed his gun at the agent while the two were talking, but he wasn’t sure how to proceed.
-Were the two supposed to be so...enthusiastic?
+Henry was severely out of his element.
+He had pointed his gun at the agent while the two were talking, but wasn’t sure how to proceed.
+Were they to be so...enthusiastic?